isabelle-ag/isabelle-ag.github.io/index.md

 ## Prerequisites

+To keep this process simple and streamlined, the only application you will need is your browser.
-Before you begin, ensure you have the following:
+Additionally, ensure you have the following:

-- A resume formatted in Markdown, saved as index.md
+- A resume formatted in Markdown, saved as *index.md*
+   - You can use an online Markdown editor like [StackEdit](https://stackedit.io/app#/) to help with syntax.
-   - Make sure you rename it to index.md
+   - Make sure you (re)name your resume *index.md* or GitHub won't know to use it
 - A GitHub account.
+   - You can sign up at [GitHub](https://github.com/)
+- Additional resources can be found in the [Resources Section](#resources)

 ---